 Project Partnership Scoring Process

 Project submissions will be directed to the NASCIC Vice President (VP), who will share all project submissions with the NASCIC Project Review Committee (PRC).
 This committee, chaired by the VP, will evaluate projects based on alignment to the above criteria.
 The PRC will work iteratively with the submitting group to suggest revisions or clarifications to the proposal, if needed, to ensure alignment with the project partnership criteria.
 Following the PRC review, the submitter will provide a clean copy of the proposal in PDF format.
 The PRC will score the final submission from 1-5 on each of the above criteria, for a maximal score of 35.
 Those scoring above 23 will be approved for the NASCIC Executive Council (EC) to review.

 The EC will review and vote on the submission.
-Approval by a simple majority will advance the submission to a vote by the NASCIC Assembly of Delegates (AoD).
+Approval by a simple majority.
 If the submission is not approved by the EC, it can be returned to the PRC for further modification if warranted.